kendricktan/monadtransformers-example/README.md

 # monadtransformers-example
-Example code for StateT, ReaderT, and ExceptT usage
+StateT, ReaderT, and ExceptT usage example

 Primarily for the following pattern:
 `Env -> State -> IO (Either Error a)`